pgaskin/NickelMenu/README.md

 To uninstall NickelMenu, just create a new file named `uninstall` in `.adds/nm/`, or trigger the failsafe mechanism by immediately powering off the Kobo after it starts booting.

-Most errors, if any, will be displayed as a menu item in the main menu in the top-left corner of the home screen.
+Most errors, if any, will be displayed as a menu item in the main menu.
 If no new menu entries appear here after a reboot, try reinstalling NickelMenu.
 If that still doesn't work, connect over telnet or SSH and check the output of `logread`.

 ## Compiling